xt8088/qmk_firmware/keyboards/b87c/readme.md

 A TKL keyboard with RGB

-Keyboard Maintainer: QMK Community
+* Keyboard Maintainer: QMK Community
-Hardware Supported: B.87 PCB
+* Hardware Supported: B.87 PCB
+* Software modifications based on winkeyless\bminiex

 Make example for this keyboard (after setting up your build environment):